Pork Schnitzel

 Health Benefits

-- Excellent source of complete protein with all essential amino acids for muscle maintenance and repair
+- Excellent source of high-quality, complete protein supporting muscle maintenance and tissue repair

-- Rich in B vitamins, particularly B3 and B1, supporting energy metabolism and nervous system function
+- Rich in B vitamins, particularly niacin and B12, essential for energy metabolism and neurological function

-- Contains selenium, a powerful antioxidant that supports thyroid function and immune response
+- Contains selenium, a powerful antioxidant that supports thyroid function and immune health

-- Provides bioavailable iron and zinc for oxygen transport and immune health
+- Provides bioavailable iron and zinc, supporting oxygen transport and immune function

 Buying Guide